-Report on the Financial Statements
+Report on the Consolidated Financial Statements

-We have audited the accompanying financial statements of CaixaBank, S.A., which comprise the balance sheet as at 31 December 2016, and the statement of profit or loss, statement of other comprehensive income, statement of total changes in equity, statement of cash flows and notes to the financial statements for the year then ended.
+We have audited the accompanying consolidated financial statements of CaixaBank, S.A. ("the Bank") and companies composing, together with the Bank, the CaixaBank Group ("the Group"), which comprise the consolidated balance sheet as at 31 December 2016, and the consolidated income statement, consolidated statement of other comprehensive income, consolidated statement of total changes in equity, consolidated statement of cash flows and notes to the consolidated financial statements for the year then ended.

-Directors' responsibility for the financial statements
+Directors' responsibility for the Consolidated Financial Statements

-The directors are responsible for preparing the accompanying financial statements so that they present fairly the equity, financial position and results of CaixaBank, S.A. in accordance with the regulatory financial reporting framework applicable to the company in Spain (identified in Note 1 to the accompanying financial statements) and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Bank's directors are responsible for preparing the accompanying consolidated financial statements so that they present fairly the consolidated equity, consolidated financial position and consolidated results of CaixaBank Group in accordance with International Financial Reporting Standards as adopted by the European Union and the other provisions of the regulatory financial reporting framework applicable to the Group in Spain (identified in Note 1 to the accompanying consolidated financial statements) and for such internal control as the directors determine is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.